peermaps/eyros/pkg/readme.md

 `row.point` is an n-dimensional array of scalar floats or 2-item arrays of `[min,max]` floats for each dimension.

+Optionally provide:

+* `opts.rebuildDepth` - depth to calculate an optimizing rebuild up to (default: 2)
+* `opts.errorIfMissing` - whether to raise an error if deleted records are not found before removal

 ## `await db.sync()`